kyphan38/web/assets/docs/study/soft skills/1-ces.md

 - Don't use unnecessarily complex or elevated language
 - Keep your message simple, direct, and easy to understand
 - Speak clearly, use precise language, and structure your points logically
-- Example: Instead of saying, "We'll use CI/CD," clarify with, "We'll use continuous integration and continuous deployment to automate testing and delivery."
+- Example: Instead of saying, "We'll use CI/CD," clarify with, "We'll use continuous integration and continuous deployment to automate testing and delivery"

 Concise